Astrophysics Research Institute: Education

 The institute currently offers two undergraduate courses: a 3-year BSc (Hons) in Physics and Astronomy, as well as a 4-year MPhys (Hons) in Astrophysics.
 Both the undergraduate courses are taught as a joint degree by the Astrophysics Research Institute of Liverpool John Moores University and the Department of Physics at the University of Liverpool.
 The courses are accredited by the Institute of Physics.

 Postgraduate courses are made available at PhD and Master's level, with two MSc courses taught via distance learning.

 Unaccredited short courses are also made available to those who do not have a scientific or mathematical background.
 The Astronomy by Distance Learning courses are taught by CD-ROM, DVD and website material without the need for classroom sessions.
 Each of the courses provides an introduction to astronomy as well as to specialist areas such as supernovae.

 Awards

 In 2006, the institute received the "Queen's Anniversary Prize" for higher education in recognition for its development of the robotic telescope.
 In 2007, the "Times Higher Education Supplement Award" for 'project of the year' was given for the use of the RINGO optical polarimeter at the Liverpool Telescope in measuring gamma-ray bursts.
-RINGO has since been decommissioned and an updated polarimeter named RINGO2 has since entered operation.
+RINGO has since been decommissioned and an updated polarimeter named MOPTOP has since entered operation.